Fernando Arêas Rifan: Apostolic administrator

 On Rangel's death on 16 December 2002, Rifan became head of the Apostolic Administration.

 In his first pastoral letter, Rifan stressed the importance of the papal mandate given him.
 He also warned against heresy and praised the traditional Latin liturgy and liturgical discipline as a defense against it.
 He counseled members of the Apostolic Administration against schism, demonstrated by "a general taste for systematic criticism of Church authorities, a spirit of resistance, disobedience, disrespect, suspicion, backbiting, independence from the Church's Hierarchy and Magisterium, contentment with the abnormality of the situation, uncharitableness, a feeling of owning the whole of truth, a sectarian attitude that made us out to be the only good people".

 In a pastoral letter on the election of Pope Benedict XVI, Rifan declared his loyalty and quoted Pope Pius XII: "They, therefore, walk in the path of dangerous error who believe that they can accept Christ as the Head of the Church, while not adhering loyally to His Vicar on earth."
 He also stated that a "situation of separation of traditional Catholics from the hierarchy, provoked by the crises in the Church, besides being abnormal, must be temporary and momentary; it should inspire in us an anxiety for regularization and union rather than a complacency with our situation."

 In a May 2003 interview with La Nef, Bishop Rifan spoke of the Apostolic Administration's relations with the Society of St Pius X (SSPX) as follows:

 We have tried to be as friendly as possible with the SSPX and its superiors, but after we had informed them that we had serious reasons for continuing our contacts with Rome, which they did not intend to keep up, they began to criticize us severely, attempting also to dishonour us by putting in doubt our intentions and trying to create divisions among our faithful.
 After our recognition by the Holy See, the SSPX leadership removed our name from the lists of traditional Masses and began to foster Masses in the areas where we celebrate.
 Does that mean that the traditional Mass is good only when it is cut off from the Hierarchy?
 But thank God our faithful distinguish between love for the traditional Mass from the evil attitude that makes the traditional Mass a banner to wave against the Hierarchy.

 The SSPX and other traditionalist groups reproached Bishop Rifan for concelebrating Mass according to the revised rite on 28 May 2011 and other occasions.
 They underscored his participation in concelebrations, an innovation of the Second Vatican Council.

 In 2013, Rifan reviewed and approved the publication of a guided version of John Paul II's catechism.
+After turning 75, Rifan met with Pope Leo XIV on 15 November, 2025, and submitted his resignation letter.
+Leo granted Rifan an eighteen-month extension to allow Rifan to prepare his future successor for the apostolic administration.